UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 - Gerasimos Chourdakis (MakisH) for helping out with cleaning up the tutorial files
 - Germilly Barreto (Germilly) for suggesting a tutorial on command line argument parsing

+## How to use this resource

+There is no set of notes or step-by-step set of instructions to follow in this offering of tutorials.
+Instead, each tutorial is a separate, stand-alone piece of code illustrating functionality of OpenFOAM from a programmer's perspective.
+They are, however, organised in an approximately increasing level of complexity so for new users it's advisable to make your way from start to finish.
+More experienced users on the other hand may wish to pick up bits and pieces here and there.

+Each tutorial consists of code and a simple test case that demonstrates its functionality.
+Most of them can be simply compiled with ```wmake``` and the test case executed with ```Allrun``` but the list below explains the detail for each particular case.

+As there is no written narrative aside from the brief summaries below, all of the explanations are given in the form of comments in the code and in the test case control files, if necessary.
+Hence, the easiest way to use the tutorials effectively is to open up the source code, read it, use the comments to understand it, test it, and then tweak it to your liking.

 Copyright by Artur K. Lidtke, 2017-2018.

 ## Disclaimer